zw87652015/CellToolbox/python-version/YoloVersion/ToupcamDetector/README.md

-# ToupCam Live Stream Cell Detector with YOLO11
+# ToupCam Single Droplet Cell Detection with YOLO11

-High-performance real-time cell detection using ToupCam cameras and YOLO11 deep learning.
+Real-time single droplet cell detection using ToupCam cameras and YOLOv11 deep learning.
+This version replaces the traditional Kirsch edge detection algorithm with YOLOv11 for improved accuracy and robustness.

 ## Features